Home » Travel Tips » Safety & Health » Siesta Key Beach Water Conditions: Temperature, Clarity & Safety Tips

 Always check the daily tide chart before going.
 These are widely available on weather apps, local kiosks, and online resources like:

-Lifeguard stands will also post color-coded flags to alert you of current water safety levels.
+Lifeguard stands will also post colour-coded flags to alert you of current water safety levels.
 If in doubt, ask a lifeguard before entering deeper water.

 Flag Colors and Their Meanings:

 • 🔴 Red: High surf or dangerous currents.
-Stay out of deep water.
+Definitely skip the deep end.
+Trust me, it’s not worth testing your luck.

-• 🔴🔴 Double Red: Water closed to the public.
+• 🔴🔴 Double Red: Water’s closed to the public.
+Seriously, don’t go in—lifeguards mean business.

 • 🟣 Purple: Dangerous marine life is present (like jellyfish or stingrays).